-The UNE Interprofessional Case Competition is held every spring at UNE, and sponsored by the IPSAT student group.
+The UNE Interprofessional Case Competition is held every spring at UNE.
+It is sponsored by the IPSAT student group.
 The competition is modeled after the University of Minnesota’s CLARION case competition.
-Teams of four students, with no more than two students representing the same profession on each team, are given a patient case study and must perform a root cause analysis detailing what went wrong in that patient case.
-Although the patient case has clinical components, the case has elements from a variety of health professions, leading up to a sentinel event.
+Teams composed of four students — with no more than two students representing the same profession on each team — are given a patient case study and must perform a root cause analysis detailing what went wrong in that patient's case.
+Although the patient case has clinical components, the case combines elements from a variety of health professions, leading up to a sentinel event.
 The case is written by faculty from the University of Minnesota and shared with all schools competing in the national CLARION competition.
-The winning UNE team is given a $3,000 prize, to be divided by the team members.
-The team will then go on to compete on the national level at the University of Minnesota’s CLARION competition.
+The winning UNE team is awarded a $3,000 prize, to be divided by team members.
+The team then advances to compete on the national level at the University of Minnesota’s CLARION competition.
 Airfare and lodging in Minnesota are provided by UNE.
-You are also eligible to submit a GAPSA travel grant for additional travel funds.

 Who can participate?